jpgsantos/Subcellular_workflow/Docs/SBtab_vfgen_conversion_tool.md

-# SBtab to VFGEN_MOD Conversion Tools
+# SBtab to VFGEN, MOD and SBML

 ## SBtabVFGEN